-Certain of the Underlying Funds may enter into mortgage dollar rolls, in which an Underlying Fund sells securities for delivery in the current month and simultaneously contracts with the same counterparty to repurchase similar, but not identical securities on a specified future date.
-During the roll period, an Underlying Fund loses the right to receive principal and interest paid on the securities sold.
-However, an Underlying Fund would benefit to the extent of any difference between the price received for the securities sold and the lower forward price for the future purchase or fee income plus the interest earned on the cash proceeds of the securities sold until the settlement date of the forward purchase.
-All cash proceeds will be invested in instruments that are permissible investments for the applicable Underlying Fund.
+The Funds may enter into mortgage dollar rolls, in which the Fund sells securities for delivery in the current month and simultaneously contracts with the same counterparty to repurchase similar, but not identical securities on a specified future date.
+During the roll period, the Fund loses the right to receive principal and interest paid on the securities sold.
+However, the Fund would benefit to the extent of any difference between the price received for the securities sold and the lower forward price for the future purchase or fee income plus the interest earned on the cash proceeds of the securities sold until the settlement date of the forward purchase.
+All cash proceeds will be invested in instruments that are permissible investments for the applicable Fund.

-For financial reporting and tax purposes, the Underlying Fund treats mortgage dollar rolls as two separate transactions; one involving the purchase of a security and a separate transaction involving a sale.
-The Underlying Fund does not currently intend to enter into mortgage dollar rolls for financing and does not treat them as borrowings.
+For financial reporting and tax purposes, the Fund treats mortgage dollar rolls as two separate transactions; one involving the purchase of a security and a separate transaction involving a sale.
+The Fund does not currently intend to enter into mortgage dollar rolls for financing and does not treat them as borrowings.

-Mortgage dollar rolls involve certain risks including the following: if the broker-dealer to whom an Underlying Fund sells the security becomes insolvent, an Underlying Fund's right to purchase or repurchase the mortgage-related securities subject to the mortgage dollar roll may be restricted.
-Also, the instrument which an Underlying Fund is required to repurchase may be worth less than an instrument which an Underlying Fund originally held.
-Successful use of mortgage dollar rolls will depend upon the Investment Adviser's ability to manage an Underlying Fund's interest rate and mortgage prepayments exposure.
+Mortgage dollar rolls involve certain risks including the following: if the broker-dealer to whom the Fund sells the security becomes insolvent, the Fund's right to purchase or repurchase the mortgage-related securities subject to the mortgage dollar roll may be restricted.
+Also, the instrument which the Fund is required to repurchase may be worth less than an instrument which the Fund originally held.
+Successful use of mortgage dollar rolls will depend upon the Investment Adviser's ability to manage the Fund's interest rate and mortgage prepayments exposure.
 For these reasons, there is no assurance that mortgage dollar rolls can be successfully employed.
-The use of this technique may diminish the investment performance of an Underlying Fund compared with what such performance would have been without the use of mortgage dollar rolls.
+The use of this technique may diminish the investment performance of the Fund compared with what such performance would have been without the use of mortgage dollar rolls.